-Furthermore, even if we do receive regulatory approval for ETX-155 or any other potential product candidate we may develop for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market the product.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure that we will successfully develop or commercialize ETX-155 or any other potential product candidate we may develop for any indication.
-If we or any of our future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ETX-155 for indications we are currently evaluating or potential additional indications, or any other potential product candidate we may develop, we may not be able to generate sufficient revenue to continue our business.
-In addition, our failure to demonstrate positive results in our clinical trials in any indication for which we are developing ETX-155 could adversely affect our development efforts for ETX-155 in other indications.
+Furthermore, even if we do receive regulatory approval for any potential product candidate we may develop for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market the product.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure that we will successfully develop or commercialize ETX-123 or any other potential product candidate we may develop for any indication.
+If we or any of our future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ETX-123 for indications we are currently evaluating or potential additional indications, or any other potential product candidate we may develop, we may not be able to generate sufficient revenue to continue our business.
+In addition, our failure to demonstrate positive results in our preclinical studies or in future clinical trials in any indication for which we are developing ETX-123 could adversely affect our development efforts for ETX-123 in other indications.